-- With the exception of the limitations identified in the Report on [pages 8-9 of the printed report*], we are not aware of any material reporting units that have been excluded from the group-wide HSE data.
+- With the exception of BP’s share of Rosneft in relation to greenhouse gas emissions, we are not aware of any material reporting units that have been excluded from the group-wide HSE data.

-- Nothing has come to our attention that causes us to believe that the data relating to the above topics has not been collated properly from group-wide systems.
+- Nothing has come to our attention that causes us to believe that the HSE data has not been collated properly from group-wide systems.

 - We are not aware of any errors that would materially affect the data as presented in the Report.